WeAreAmaze/amc/README.md

 # AmazeChain
 AmazeChain(AMC) is an implementation of public blockchain (execution client), on the efficiency frontier, written in Go.

-**Disclaimer: This software is currently in a tech preview stage.
-While we’ll strive to maintain stability and avoid breaking changes, we cannot make any guarantees.
-Issues may arise, and disruptions are possible.**
+**Disclaimer: Please be aware that this software is in its technical preview phase.
+While we aim to ensure stability and minimize disruptive changes, we cannot provide absolute assurances.
+Users may encounter issues, and interruptions could occur.**

 ## System Requirements